Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Introduction

 As an alternative to address these shortcomings, we advocate for the use of a continuous approximation of the rank of the network's feature representations to measure oversmoothing.
-Our experimental evaluation across various GNN architectures trained for node classification demonstrates that continuous rank relaxations, such as the numerical rank and the effective rank, correlate strongly with performance degradation in independently trained GNNs—even in settings where popular energy-like metrics show little to no correlation.
+Collapse of the rank of the feature representations was already considered as a cause of oversmoothing, e.g. in \cite{guoContraNormContrastiveLearning2023, rothRankCollapseCauses2023}, however rank rank-based measures were never explicitly studied, i.e. they were never compared with other oversmoothing measures and their capacity in measuring oversmoothing was never quantified, theoretically and/or numerically.
+Our work fills this gap.
+Indeed, our experimental evaluation across various GNN architectures trained for node classification demonstrates that continuous rank relaxations, such as the numerical rank and the effective rank, correlate strongly with performance degradation in independently trained GNNs---even in settings where popular energy-like metrics show little to no correlation.